Gooongna/AboutDocker/README.md

 * Run images in foreground which allows to interact with container e.g. to access a bash shell (e.g. normally, operating system image need this function)
 `docker run -it ubuntu bash` .This allows you to get access to a bash shell inside of  a container

+# Common Docker Compose Command Line

+* Run Docker Compose in a single command `docker-compose up`

+* Stop the stack `docker-compose down`

+* List contains in your application `docker-compose ps`

+* Access the logs of all containers `docker-compose logs`

+* Check the processes in all containers `docker-compose top`

+* Push the image to registry: `docker-compose push`

 # Procedures
 * Goal: Create a dummy webserver with Flask framework and Redis database.
 Deploy it via Docker